DoSomething/chompy/docs/imports/rock-the-vote.md

 ### Status Hierarchy

-Because RTV CSVs may contain multiple records _for a single user_, we use the following hierarchy to determine which status should be reported on their Rogue post if a user post already exists for the import Action:
+Because RTV CSVs may contain multiple records _for a single user_, we use the following hierarchy to determine which status should be reported on their Rogue post if a user post already exists for the import Action and its `Started registration` datetime.

 1. `register-form`
 2. `register-OVR`